-The walk is about 4.9 miles and will take at least 2 hours.
+The walk is about 5 miles and will take at least 2 hours.
 Except for a brief stretch of dirt path in Rock Creek Park, the surface is pavement and sidewalks throughout, with lots of changes in elevation.
-A Google map of the route is located online here, and a link to a pdf version you can download and print out to take with you during the tour is at the bottom of this page.
+A Google map of the route is located online here, and a link to a pdf map you can download and print out to take with you during the tour is here.

 2. The Christian Heurich House, at 1307 New Hampshire Ave NW, was the home of German immigrant and brewer Christian Heurich, and was built in 1892-94 by architect John Granville Meyers.